pulumi/pulumi-hugo/themes/default/content/docs/get-started/_index.md

 Pulumi is a modern [infrastructure as code]({{< relref "/what-is/what-is-infrastructure-as-code" >}}) platform that allows you to use familiar programming languages and tools to build, deploy, and manage cloud infrastructure.

+## Deploy a static website to your cloud with Pulumi

+### Do it yourself

-Select one of the following options to deploy a simple application in your cloud using Pulumi:
+Select one of the following options:

 <div class="tiles flex-wrap mt-4">
     <div class="pb-4 md:pr-4 md:w-1/2">